enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **Java security checks**

 The following Java code snippet was obtained by decompiling the main class of the uncrackable Level3.
-This contains root and debugger detector.
+This code contains root and debugger detection.
 The decompiled code is as follows:

 ```java
 protected void onCreate(Bundle savedInstanceState) {